albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Creates a new array of the same size.
 For each element in the original array invokes the function 'func' and assigns the return value of the function to the corresponding element of the newly created array.
 Provided func can accept up to 3 arguments: array item value (required), array item index (optional), reference to array itself (optional).
+If callback func throws null, the element is skipped and not added to destination array.

 .. sq:function:: array.apply(func([item_value, [item_index], [array_ref]))